-Newsletters

-Newsletters (see enclosure 7 for an example) are excellent communication tools for ombudsmen to disseminate information and give families a sense of belonging.
-You can use the newsletter to:

-- Communicate information from the command to the families. - Inform and educate families. - Help families feel connected to the command and Coast Guard. - Convey encouragement, inspiration, with focus on common interests. - Remind family members of the role of and/or services provided by the ombudsman.

-Newsletters (Cont'd)

-The newsletter benefits the ombudsman and command by:

-- Reducing the number of phone calls received. - Reducing rumors by providing all families with firsthand, accurate information. - Providing the widest dissemination of information to unit families. - Establishing the ombudsman as a source of credible information.
+Newsletters (Cont'd) The newsletter benefits the ombudsman and command by: • Reducing the number of phone calls received. • Reducing rumors by providing all families with firsthand, accurate information. • Providing the widest dissemination of information to unit families. • Establishing the ombudsman as a source of credible information.
 Ombudsmen should discuss their ideas for the newsletter with their commanding officer.
 Ask about established guidelines, requirements, restrictions (length, content, frequency, command administrative support, etc.), potential contributors, and need for review and approval prior to publication.
 Also, ask about needed supplies, computer access, mailing deadlines, and procedures.

-When developing a newsletter, the ombudsman will:

-- Select a newsletter style.

-- Determine format and content.

-- Distribute the newsletter.

-Newsletter Styles

-There are three main newsletter styles to choose from when developing a newsletter: letter, newspaper, and combination.
+When developing a newsletter, the ombudsman will: • Select a newsletter style. • Determine format and content. • Distribute the newsletter.
+Newsletter Styles There are three main newsletter styles to choose from when developing a newsletter: letter, newspaper, and combination.
+Styles Letter.

-Letter.
 Letter style is the quickest and easiest to produce.
 Command letterhead stationery is usually used.
 Short paragraphs and the occasional use of emphasis type (boldface, italics) helps readers remain interested.
 The length is usually one to two pages.
 Newspaper.
 Newspaper style is the most time-consuming style to produce.
 This style most closely resembles a professional publication.
 It contains bold headlines, artwork, calendars, news stories, special columns, and has a specially prepared banner.
 It is visually appealing and is capable of holding the reader's attention.
 Most importantly, it is reader friendly (easy to scan for items of interest).
 The usual length is four to eight pages.
 Combination.
 Combination style is a combination of the letter style and newspaper style.
 It may be on letterhead stationery or have a special newsletter banner, and is usually typed in six-inch paragraph widths with bold headlines separating stories to catch the reader's attention.
 Occasional pieces of artwork may be added to emphasize a special theme or to give a seasonal flair.
 Length is usually two to four pages.

-Newsletter Format and Content

-The newsletter should be eye-catching and meaningful to the reader.
-The following table contains basic guidelines and/or tips for creating newsletters.
+Format and Content following table contains basic guidelines and/or tips for creating newsletters.
+Component Guidelines/Tips Newsletter The newsletter should be eye-catching and meaningful to the reader.
+The